-Easy Cream Cheese Squares With Blueberry Jam
+Easy Blueberry Jam Oatmeal Bars

 Jam is one of those sweet little baking shortcuts I find myself returning to again and again.
 While you could buy fresh fruit and cook it down on the stovetop before embarking on a recipe, why would you do all that when you can simply use a jar of jam and get the same results?

 So, here’s what we’ve got.
-We start with a buttery oat crust.
-That’s topped off with lots of jam.
+We start with a buttery oat crust that’s topped off with lots of jam.
 Then, a sweet cream cheese mixture is dolloped on top, along with a bit more crust.
 The result is a delicious, fruity bar that’s definitely big on flavor.

 What You’ll Need